ZcashFoundation/zebra/.github/ISSUE_TEMPLATE/bug_report.md

 **Commands**

-Introduce the exact sequence of command line instructions executed so the team can reproduce the problem.
+Copy and paste the exact commands you used, so the team can try to reproduce the issue.

 **Logs**